 Heike Meyer was born and raised in Germany and studied Food & Nutrition as well as Tourism & Foreign Languages at Fachhochschule Kiel/Germany.
 She traveled the world for many years while working in the tourism sector and later in the media industry, never leaving her passion for baking out of sight.
 In 2008 she moved to Vermont to focus solely on natural baking, the art of pastry making and food education.
 Heike learned the art of bread baking at Weichard Brot, Berlin's oldest biodynamic bakery, and with Jeffrey Hamelman at King Arthur Flour & Bakery in Vermont.
 She has studied with craft bakers at Tartine Bakery in San Francisco, Blue Hill at Stone Barnes in New York, Runner and Stone in Brooklyn, and many others.

-Anna Mays is an anthropologist who enjoys researching and teaching about world culinary traditions, agricultural practices and the intersection between food, culture, diet and well-being.
-Anna was the 2015 James Beard Scholar at Le Cordon Bleu Culinary School in London and has taught in the Food Systems Department at Sterling College.
+Anna Mays is an anthropologist who enjoys teaching about world culinary traditions, agricultural practices and the intersection between food, culture, diet and well-being.
+She was the 2015 James Beard Scholar at Le Cordon Bleu Culinary School in London and has taught in the Food Systems Department at Sterling College.
 She has traveled the world exploring culinary traditions and recipes; her work and research in France, Italy, Turkey, India and Morocco have significantly shaped her approach to food.
 Anna coordinates the Mosaic of Flavor culinary series, a partnership between City Market and the Vermont Refugee Resettlement Program and is working on a cookbook featuring recipes of New Americans living in Vermont.
 When not teaching or cooking, Anna works on food security projects in Sub-Saharan Africa with The Food Economy Group.